Alexeanred/penguins-app-heroku/README.md

 # penguins-app-heroku
-Deploy penguin classification app to heroku
+This is the first app that I deploy to heroku
+Speacial thanks to DataProfessor